 For example, an advertiser could broadcast a non-connectable packet carrying sensor data and simultaneously send a connectable packet inviting a connection from another device.

-Observers can distinguish between these sets using the Advertising Set ID (SID) and Advertising Data ID (DID).
-The SID identifies unique advertising sets, while the DID informs scanners if the current Advdata is potentially a repeat of a previous packet.
+Scannerscan distinguish between these sets using the Advertising Set ID (SID) and Advertising Data ID (DID).
+The SID uniquely identifies the advertising sets, while the DID informs Scanners if the current Advdata is potentially a repeat of a previous packet.
 Both IDs are present in each extended advertising packet within the AdvDataInfo field.

 To manage these sets, advertisers can use the HCI_LE_Remove_Advertising_Set command to remove specific sets or the HCI_LE_Clear_Advertising_Sets command to clear all sets.